AngusP/sdp-firmware/README.md

 The firmware communicates at `115200` Baud, meaning that the serial terminal you’re using, the RF module on the Xino, and the RF USB modem stick must all be using this Baud rate, otherwise you will only receive garbage data.
-I’ll leave details on how to configure the RF modules to Xino’s own user guide, to save repeating information and perhaps making a mistake in doing so.
+Details on how to configure the RF modules are left to Xino’s own user guide, to save repeating information and perhaps making a mistake in doing so.